Cieran Dunne: Career

 Dunne signed a professional contract with Falkirk in 2017, having graduated from the Forth Valley Football Academy.

 Dunne moved to Sunderland in August 2019.
 He made his Sunderland debut in an EFL Trophy tie against Fleetwood Town on 10 November 2020, replacing Oliver Younger just before half-time.
 His appearance was brief after suffering a dislocated shoulder which saw him replaced in the 51st minute by Vinnie Steels.
 Dunne was released by Sunderland at the end of the 2021–22 season.

 After a trial spell with Doncaster Rovers, Dunne signed for Cove Rangers in August 2022.
+In May 2023 his contract wasn't renewed with the club relegated from the Scottish championship.